 If you find a tick on you, it’s best to remove it immediately.
 Follow these steps to safely remove the tick.

-Using tweezers, grasp the tick and try to stay as close to the skin as possible.
+- Using tweezers, grasp the tick, staying as close to the skin as possible.

-Worrying about ticks can put a damper on your outdoor fun.
+Worrying about ticks can hinder your outdoor fun.
 The good news is that there are things you can do to prevent ticks.
 Check out a few tips to avoid these pests.

-Keep your yard trimmed so ticks have fewer places to hide.
+- Keep your lawn trimmed so ticks have fewer places to hide.

-Covering your skin when outside can also make it more difficult for them to latch on to you.
+- Cover your skin when outside to make it more difficult for ticks to latch on to you.

 - You can also apply a tick repellent like our plant-based Natural Insect Repellent.
 It’s an effective and more family and environmentally-friendly solution that can even be used on your dogs.